DriveGen3D: Boosting Feed-Forward Driving Scene Generation with Efficient Video Diffusion: Experiments

-\textbf{Implementation Details}.
-We train the model with a resolution of $424\times800$.
-We inference the model on NVIDIA H20 GPUs.
-When assessing the time cost of our proposed method, the baselines for the video generation model are MagicDriveDiT (17f) and MagicDriveDiT (233f).
-The 3D scene reconstruction stage is trained on NVIDIA H20 GPUs for 2 days.
+\boldstart{Implementation Details}.
+We train the model with a resolution of $800\times424$.
+Inference is performed on NVIDIA H20 GPUs.
+When assessing the time cost of our proposed method, the baselines for the video generation model are MagicDriveDiT~\cite{gao2024magicdrivedit}(17f) and MagicDriveDiT~\cite{gao2024magicdrivedit}(233f).
+The 3D scene reconstruction stage is trained on a single NVIDIA H20 GPU for 2 days.